Crater Ice Cave / Big Pryor Mountain

 Park here.
 This is the unmarked trailhead.
 The two-track trail to the right is the trail and is signed “No Motor Vehicles” about 300 ft from the trailhead.

 Walk southwest up the two-track trail for 0.4 miles.
 At first it is in open grassland and sagebrush, but soon enters the trees.
 After 0.4 miles, and 300 ft elevation gain, the track arrives at a flat opening in the trees.
-The two old logging tracks to the right (north), signed #2002A and #2002A1, are motor-legal, but little used.There is a new “Crater Ice Cave Trail” sign across the clearing to the left.
-The track to the left is not motor-legal.
-Follow the left (south) track about 50 feet beyond the sign.
-At that point a narrow footpath leaves the main track and enters the gulley to the right.
-This is the trail.
+The two old logging tracks to the right (north), signed #2002A and #2002A1, are motor-legal, but little used.A “Crater Ice Cave Trail” sign is visible about 100 feet south (left) on the old road.
+The trail, a narrow footpath, leaves the old road and enters the gulley to the west (right) just before the sign.
 See photo.

 At first the trail is fairly primitive, formed only by the impact of previous hikers – like a game trail.
 The trail goes about 40 or 50 feet up the bottom of the gulley, then climbs out the right (north) side.
 It then continues west paralleling the gulley on its north side for a couple hundred feet through open grass and low brush (snowberry and Oregon grape) before entering thick timber.